-From the perspective of encouraging constructive initiatives and dialogue throughout the investment chain, this report is a comprehensive compilation of recommendations on ESG evaluation and data providers, as well as on investors and companies.
+In this July, based on recognition of these issues, the Technical Committee compiled the report.
+From the perspective of encouraging constructive initiatives and dialogue throughout the investment chain, the report is a comprehensive compilation of recommendations on ESG evaluation and data providers, as well as on investors and companies.

-With regards to ESG evaluation and data providers, the report covers issues on not just ESG evaluations conducted on a stock or company basis (corporate evaluation, ESG rating, etc.), but also ESG evaluations conducted on a bond, loan or project basis (bond evaluation, etc.), as well as data provision related to these two types of evaluation and data provision.
+With regards to ESG evaluation and data providers subject to the Code of Conduct, this document as well as the Technical Committee's report covers issues on not just ESG evaluations conducted on a stock or company basis (corporate evaluation, ESG rating, etc.), but also ESG evaluations conducted on a bond, loan or project basis (bond evaluation, etc.), as well as data provision related to these two types of evaluation and data provision.

-In the discussion at the Technical Committee, it was also pointed out that, as a precondition for the accurate provision of ESG evaluation and data, ensuring the quality of data disclosed by companies is also important.
-The JSFA's Working Group on Disclosure is discussing these issues, and this report also recommends that companies enhance understandable disclosure.
+In the discussion at the Technical Committee, it was recommended that companies enhance understandable disclosure, as a precondition for the accurate provision of ESG evaluation and data, ensuring the quality of data disclosed by companies was also important.
+In this regard, The JSFA's Working Group on Disclosure is discussing these issues, and the report also recommends that companies enhance understandable disclosure.

-In compiling this report, there are several points to keep in mind, such as that services for providing ESG evaluation and data are still developing, that there are various concepts in ESG, and that standards and regulations are in the process of simultaneous discussions in other countries.
-Although there are points that could be flexibly reviewed and revised depending on future trends, the Technical Committee summarized these points as described in (3) below.
+In compiling this Code of Conduct, there are several points to keep in mind, such as that services for providing ESG evaluation and data are still developing, that there are various concepts in ESG, and that standards and regulations are in the process of simultaneous discussions in other countries.
+Although there are points that could be flexibly reviewed and revised depending on future trends, this document summarizes these points as described in (3) below.

-&lt;sup>14 In this report, the investment chain refers to the flow of funds and information related to investments among the parties involved, including institutional investors who provide funds, companies that raise funds, and ESG evaluation and data providers that serve as information intermediaries between the two parties.
+&lt;sup>14 In this Code, the investment chain refers to the flow of funds and information related to investments among the parties involved, including institutional investors who provide funds, companies that raise funds, and ESG evaluation and data providers that serve as information intermediaries between the two parties.

-(3) Points to be considered when compiling this report
+(3) Points to be considered of the Code of Conduct

-(i) Scope of the report - improvement across market -
+(i) Improvement across market -

-This report summarizes recommendations concerning ESG evaluation and data providers, as well as regarding investors and companies, from the perspective of developing an environment for the entire those chain where ESG evaluation and data are appropriately used.
+The Technical Committee's report summarizes recommendations concerning ESG evaluation and data providers, as well as regarding investors and companies, from the perspective of developing an environment for the entire those chain where ESG evaluation and data are appropriately used.